anatol-grabowski/datatransfer-files-promise/README.md

 # datatransfer-files-promise
-Get a promise for a flat array of files from the 'drop' event.
+Get a promise for a flat array of files from the 'drop' event, like `<input type="file"/>.files`.
 Directories are traversed recursively.

 ## Usage:
 ```